The Ultimate Guide to Meinl Cymbals: Series Explained, Sounds & How to Choose

 Classics Custom Dual

 The Classics Custom Dual series offers one of the most distinctive voices within the entire Classics Custom family.
-Combining a dark central playing surface with lathed and polished outer edges, these cymbals deliver a unique balance of warmth, attack and complexity.
+Combining a dark centre with lathed and polished outer edges, these cymbals deliver a unique balance of warmth, attack and complexity.

 Dual cymbals typically begin with a warm fundamental tone before responding with a fast, explosive attack when crashed.
 The darker centre contributes depth and character, whilst the lathed outer edge helps maintain responsiveness and projection.
 This combination creates a cymbal that feels equally comfortable in the studio and on stage.